DoDAO-io/dodao-defi-course/generated/questions/introduction_to_defi.md

 ##### Money transfer using banks is cumbersome because.....

-- [x]  Fund transfer takes more than 2 days
+- [x]  Fund transfer can take more than 2 days
 - [x]  Banks do not allow micro-transactions
-- [x]  Bank charges on fund transfer are high
+- [x]  Bank charges on fund transfer can be high
 - [ ]  None of these

 Hint: Diadvantages of CeFi